Amplitude Pricing 2026: Free, $49/mo (Plus), Growth Custom — Full Plan Breakdown

 As a budget line, Amplitude is only worth it if it drives decisions

 I don’t judge analytics tools by dashboard polish.
 I judge them by whether they help teams make fewer bad decisions.
 If Amplitude is your source of truth for activation, retention, and experiment readouts, the spend can be justified.
-If it’s mostly a reporting layer that nobody challenges, it becomes expensive theater fast.
+If it’s mostly a reporting layer that nobody challenges, even $49/month becomes wasteful and custom contracts become expensive theater fast.

 One product org I worked with had 30-plus people reading metrics every week, but almost no direct customer contact.
 They could spot a 12% drop in activation by segment, but they couldn’t explain it.
 We paired behavioral signals with follow-up interviews and found the real issue was onboarding copy around integrations, not the feature itself.
 The metric showed the drop; the interview explained the fix.